khushaljethava/khushaljethava.github.io/_posts/2026-03-28-RAG-with-Python-Retrieval-Augmented-Generation.md

 ```

 Hybrid search catches cases where semantic search misses exact keyword matches and vice versa.

+In production, I found that hybrid search is almost always worth the extra complexity.
+On a Document AI project at Codiste, pure semantic search missed results when users queried with exact document IDs or part numbers, while pure keyword search failed on paraphrased questions.
+The combination of both gave us a retrieval recall improvement of roughly 15-20% over either approach alone.

 ## Advanced: Reranking Retrieved Documents